anabiman/pygran/README.md

 # Welcome to the PyGran webpage!

 PyGran is a toolkit primarily designed for analyzing DEM simulation data.
-In addition to performing basic and advanced post-processing, PyGran enables running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) in Python.
+In addition to performing basic and custom post-processing, PyGran enables running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) in Python.

 ## Quick Installation
 Installing PyGran is quite straight forward on a Unix/Unix-like machine.
 Just fire up a terminal and run from the PyGran source directory:
 ```bash
 python setup.py install --user
 ```
 For more options and information on setting up PyGran, see chapter I in the manual.
 ## Basic Usage
-#### Contact Analysis
+### Contact Analysis
 Using PyGran is also quite straight forward.
 Computing particle overlaps for instance can be done in few lines of code:

 ```python